lightuponcloud/dubstack/API.md

 **Code** : `400 Bad Request` In case of incorrect headers or multipart field values

+**Code** : `202 Accepted` Application returns 202 when it failed to copy some of objects, or it failed to update index.
+                          In that case response should contain the list of copied objects.
+List might be empty or it can be incomplete.
+So client application should retry copy of those object that are missing in the list.

 ## POST /riak/move/[:src_bucket_id]/ Move object or directory